xenotech/chronos-hands-of-time/README.md

 It is from this deep insight—and not any sort of trite [pop-culture](https://en.wikipedia.org/wiki/Manos:_The_Hands_of_Fate) reference—that `chronos: the hands of time` came to be.
 Like the analog clock of yore, it has a big hand and a little hand.
 One indicates seconds (measured in seconds), the other indicates subseconds (measured in picoseconds, naturally).
 Together, they tell the time.
 And date, actually.

 You'll see.
 It'll be amazing.
 Or, at any rate, it can't possibly be any worse than that [`std::chrono`](https://en.cppreference.com/w/cpp/header/chrono) monstrosity.
 Look at how the ANSI committee left off the all-important `s` at the end.
-Not only does the letter signify the plural, making it inherently better than the singular, but it adds caché to it by alluding to Greek [philosophy](https://en.wikipedia.org/wiki/Chronos) (not [mythology](https://en.wikipedia.org/wiki/Cronus)), and does so in a startlingly [original](http://lmgtfy.com/?q=chronos+the+hands+of+time) manner.
+Not only does the letter signify the plural, making it inherently better than the singular, but it adds cachet to it by alluding to Greek [philosophy](https://en.wikipedia.org/wiki/Chronos) (not [mythology](https://en.wikipedia.org/wiki/Cronus)), and does so in a startlingly [original](http://lmgtfy.com/?q=chronos+the+hands+of+time) manner.

 If I was any more pretentious, I'd have named this library [Musica Universalis](https://en.wikipedia.org/wiki/Musica_universalis), but `mu` is too short to make a good namespace.
 It also brings back sad memories of Lemuria and Atlantis (hey, I'm even older than I look!), so you were spared.
 As it was, I almost went with [`aion`](https://en.wikipedia.org/wiki/Aion_(deity)) or even [`kairos`](https://en.wikipedia.org/wiki/Kairos).
 It was a near thing, but I decided they were too obscure, and I did not respect you enough to take the risk that you would fail to understand the reference.